 The State Higher Education Policy Database (SHEPD) is WICHE’s online searchable database.
 It provides state and national policymakers, education leaders, practitioners, and education consumers with an inventory of state-level policies and resources in key issue areas related to access and success in higher education.
 It contains a blog and an electronic SHEPD alert distribution list to keep subscribers current on important updates.
 A related resource is the Policy Publications Clearinghouse, a depository of publications, reports, and briefs related to higher education.

-Additionally, the California State University (CSU) System; CSU Fresno; CSU Fullerton; CSU Long Beach; CSU Northridge; CSU San Diego; California State Polytechnic University, Pomona; Sonoma State University; and the University of California, San Diego are members of the Western Academic Leadership Forum (the Forum), whose members address regional higher education issues and engage in cooperative resource sharing.
-The Western Alliance for Community College Academic Leaders (the Alliance) brings academic leaders of community colleges and technical schools and systems together with state governing and coordinating boards associated with two-year institutions to exchange ideas and information, share resources and expertise, and collaborate on regional initiatives.
+Additionally, the California State University (CSU) System; CSU Fresno; CSU Fullerton; CSU Long Beach; CSU Northridge; CSU San Diego; California State Polytechnic University, Pomona; Sonoma State University; and the University of California, San Diego are members of the Western Academic Leadership Forum (the Forum), the chief academic leaders of the four-year institutions and their related system and state agencies, who address regional higher education issues, and engage in resource sharing The Western Alliance for Community College Academic Leaders (the Alliance) brings academic leaders of community colleges and technical schools and systems together with state governing and coordinating boards associated with two-year institutions to exchange ideas and information, share resources and expertise, and collaborate on regional initiatives.
 The California Community Colleges Chancellor’s Office, Cerritos College, and Modesto Junior College are members.
+The Forum and the Alliance held a joint annual meeting in 2016 in Missoula, Mt.
+The 2017 Forum annual meeting is in Salt Lake City, while Long Beach, CA, is the location of the 2017 Alliance meeting.

 Several California colleges and universities are active participants in the WICHE Cooperative for Educational Technologies (WCET), the leader in the practice, policy, and advocacy of technology-enhanced learning in higher education.
-WCET is widely recognized as one of the most informative, reliable, and forward-thinking organizations regarding the role of technology and innovation in higher education.
-Our growing membership includes more than 350 institutions, state and system-wide higher education agencies, nonprofit organizations, government agencies, and corporations in nearly all U.S. states and many Canadian provinces.
-WCET member institutions actively serve more than 4 million college students taking all or part of their academic programs via technology.
+WCET is widely recognized as an informative, reliable, and forward-thinking organization regarding the role of technology and innovation in higher education, and includes more than 350 institutions, state and systemwide higher education agencies, nonprofit organizations, government agencies, and corporations in nearly all U.S. states and many Canadian provinces.
 WCET members have access to trusted information on emerging trends, policies, and exemplars of successful learning technology innovation in practice.
-Key WCET activities include an annual meeting, leadership summits, national webcasts, and email list-based discussions among members.
-Major topics of interest to the WCET membership include student success, faculty success, managing e-learning, emerging technologies and evolving policy issues.
+Key WCET activities include an annual meeting, leadership summits, national webcasts, the popular Frontiers blog, issue briefs, and email list-based discussions among members.
+Major topics of interest to the WCET membership include student and faculty success, the Internet of Things, managing e-learning, emerging technologies, broadband and learning innovation, and evolving policy issues.

 The WICHE Mental Health Program has been minimally active in California over the past several years.
 During FY13, WICHE facilitated a learning community of providers engaged in integrated behavioral and primary healthcare, while in FY15 we conducted trainings around improved community-based services to veterans in Truckee.
 In June 2015, WICHE facilitated a provider training focused on suicide prevention at the annual conference of the California Rural Indian Health Board.